shaxikai/aliengo_deploy/README.md

 # ALIENGO_DEPLOY

 ## Brief Introduction
-Deployment Architecture for Reinforcement Learning-Based Control Using the Unitree SDK
+Deployment Architecture for Reinforcement Learning-Based Control Using the Unitree SDK.
+V1.0.0 version uses depth data from the RealSense D455 camera for obstacle avoidance.

 ## Environment
 Test environment: